Over 1/3 of all ob-gyn training programs do not offer routine abortion training.

 - Tuesday, November 10 / 6 – 7 CST / Watch a post election panel discussion, “The Future of Reproductive Freedom,” featuring MAP board member Andi Friedman.

-- Friday, December 4 / 2 – 3:30 CST / Midwest Access Project is hosting the introductory workshop, “Patient-Centered Options Counseling” featuring Nurse Practitioner and Midwife Amaryllis Hager.
+- Friday, December 4 / 2 – 3:30 CST / Midwest Access Project hosted the introductory workshop, “Patient-Centered Options Counseling” featuring Nurse Practitioner and Midwife Amaryllis Hager.
 The workshop will cover pregnancy options, information on contraceptive methods and guidelines for contraceptive use, and inclusive, accessible, patient-centered counseling skills.
-Read more and register.
+Visit MAP’s Provider & Community Education page to read a summary.

 Our impact is limited only by the resources we raise.